Mexico / Itineraries

 Pre-dating Chichen Itza, Uxmal was one of the largest and most prominent Mayan cities in the Yucatan Peninsula although its history is a relatively short one.
 Thought to have been founded near the start of the 8th century, the city grew in size and power over the next two hundred years and yet, by the start of the 13th century, it lay almost entirely abandoned.

-Uxmal can easily be explored in three or four hours with the stand out attraction being the Pyramid of the Magician, unique amongst Mayan pyramids in that it is cylindrical in design.
+Uxmal can easily be explored in three hours with the stand out attraction being the Pyramid of the Magician, unique amongst Mayan pyramids in that it is cylindrical in design.
 Other notable buildings include the enormous Quadrangle of the Nuns, House of the Tortoises and the Governor’s Palace.

-There are a handful of hotels within walking distance of the entrance to Uxmal and, after lunch at one of them, you will continue your journey south until you reach your accommodation for the next three nights, the delightful Hacienda Uayamon.
+There are a handful of hotels within walking distance of the entrance to Uxmal and, after lunch at one of them, you will continue your journey south until you reach your accommodation for the next three nights, the wonderful Hacienda Uayamon.

 Suggested Accommodation: Hacienda Uayamon Meals Included: Breakfast